Continue reading: Problem statement example

 Once you’ve finished collecting and analyzing your data, you can begin writing up the results.
-This is where you report the main findings of your research and briefly observe how they relate to your research questions or hypotheses.
+This is where you report the main findings of your research.

 Continue reading: Example of APA Style: Survey

 Web resources form a separate category in APA Style.
 They consist of four components: author, publication date, title and URL.

 Unfortunately, some of these components are often missing.
 For instance, there may be no author or publication date.
 What should you do if this is the case?

 Continue reading: Citing secondary sources in APA style

 Continue reading: How to use APA style abbreviations in your dissertation